Flowtrade-quant/QuantowerKB/quantower-algo/built-in-indicators.md

 ![In the additional window of the chart we can see result of our calculations](../.gitbook/assets/result.png)

 As you can see it was not really difficult to create this indicator.
 Before starting writing your own code, check first, maybe the required calculations are already available in a built-in set.
-Quantower team is constantly working on adding new built-in indicators.
-If you have any ideas and proposals, what we should add — feel free to [contact us](https://www.quantower.com/contact-us).
+FlowTrade team is constantly working on adding new built-in indicators.
+If you have any ideas and proposals, what we should add — feel free to [contact us](https://www.flowtrade.com/contact-us).